danya02/obsidian-wadayama-notes/Notes/Things/Cyberpsychosis.md

 There is also a TV show whose plot is about this.

 Regardless of reality, there is no public record of any neural implant-related violence in [[Wadayama]].

-However, the police sheriff said that this is a repeat occurrence (???).
+It is however true that people can be influenced to do certain things, if their convictions match this.
+This is what happened to [[Matsuishi Kunio]] and [[Inoue Kyoko]].